Quick Answer

 Communication expectations

-Change notice: If communication methods or availability change, updates will be posted in [same onboarding/client guide location] before the change takes effect.
+Change notice: If communication methods or availability change, verify the client-facing location from onboarding or the client guide before publishing the update.

 The FCC order in WC Docket No. 16-106 is useful as a process model: meaningful notice, clear timing and placement, required disclosures, and advance notice of material changes.
 If you handle sensitive information differently by channel, say so clearly and get agreement up front.